fran-pena/vscode-mingw-w64/README.md

   }
 ```

-2. Click left to the line number 6 to set a breakpoint
+2. Click left to the line number 6, for example, to set a breakpoint.

 3. Go to menu _Run - Start Debugging_ (F5)